Buying a pre-loved home

 What is the application process?

-A high-level initial affordability assessment.
-The first prospective buyer to complete the stage 1 assessment will be advised by Bromford that you can now arrange a viewing and make your offer to the vendor or their estate agent and complete stage 2.
+A high-level initial affordability assessment is carried out as part of Stage 1.
+The first prospective buyer to complete this assessment will be advised by Bromford that they may now arrange a viewing, make an offer to the vendor or their estate agent, and proceed to Stage 2 of the application process.

 You have 5 working days to complete the stage 2 assessment unless Bromford are notified by the nominated mortgage broker that additional time is needed due to the applicant’s vulnerability.